voc0der/WOW-MOP-Classic-MSBT/README.md

 3. Reload UI (if already logged in)

 # Disclaimer: I will not be monitoring / updating this going forward, this was just to get the MSBT options working
+I am not the original author or maintainer, just a fan of the addon hoping to get this working for MOP

+_Repository can and will be removed upon author's request_